Crossover-Compiler/Crossover/README.md

 # Crossover
-An expirimental BabyCobol Compiler with C++ Interoperability
+An experimental BabyCobol Compiler with C++ Interoperability